 Backend coding can be anywhere from £2000 (~$2500) to £20,000+ ($25,000+).
 This is because the 'heart' of the site is the backend coding.
 A simple site with little or no Content Management System is obviously a lot quicker to code than an all-out eCommerce site with payment gateways and order management.
 We are, of course, talking about custom coding work here.
 If you were to opt for a pre-built CMS solution like Wordpress, you definitely can expect to be looking closer to the lower end of that ballpark.

 Overall, a website with a custom logo, custom design and then coding into a pre-built CMS like Wordpress should be in the region of £4000 to £8000 (~$5000 to ~$9500), however this is most definitely only a guideline.
-You do get what you pay for, but ultimately each and every project is unique, and so the only way to really know what you should be paying for a website is to ask!
+You do get what you pay for, so make sure you pick the right freelance web designer!
+Ultimately each and every project is unique, and so the only way to really know what you should be paying for a website is to ask!